Tuesday, December 18, 2018

 After the Revolution, German Russians were caught in a new conflict - regarded with suspicion by Bolsheviks, by Germans and the Allies.
 Their lands were seized by the new collectives and many were imprisoned in Siberia.

 Although America had been triumphant, attitudes had changed and Americans turned inward.
 There were severe restrictions on immigration after the war, and citizens of Globeville found it difficult to bring family members to this country.
 Many lost touch with relatives and friends.
-The war also fostered suspicion of anyone who might be a Communist, Socialist, or anarchist led to a Red Scare that questioned the loyalty of Globeville’s people.
+The war also fostered suspicion of anyone who might be a Communist, Socialist, or anarchist.
+A Red Scare in the 1920s questioned the loyalty of Globeville’s people.
 By the end of the Great War, seeds were already planted for the next war.

 Armistice Day Parade, 1918 Denver Public Library